MicrosoftDocs/power-platform/power-platform/admin/self-service-analytics.md

 > [!IMPORTANT]
 > - This is a preview feature.
 > - Preview features aren’t meant for production use and may have restricted functionality.
 These features are available before an official release so that customers can get early access and provide feedback.
-> - The user experience that displays the list of established subscriptions has a limitation in this Public Preview of displaying only the first 50 subscriptions.
+> - During this preview, the user experience displaying the list of established subscriptions is limited to show only first 50 subscriptions.

 Data Lake Storage is a key part of Cortana Intelligence, meaning that it works with Azure Synapse Analytics, Power BI, and Azure Data Factory for a complete cloud big-data and advanced analytics platform that helps you with everything from data preparation to doing interactive analytics on large-scale datasets.
 Architected from the ground up for cloud scale and performance, Data Lake Storage is a cost-effective solution to run big data workloads.
 With Data Lake Storage, your organization can analyze all its data in a single place with no artificial constraints.